d-amaya/etruck/README.md

 ### Working with the Shared Package

-The `haulhub-shared` package contains TypeScript types, interfaces, and DTOs used by both backend and frontend.
-When you modify files in `haulhub-shared/src/`:
+The `etrucky-shared` package contains TypeScript types, interfaces, and DTOs used by both backend and frontend.
+When you modify files in `etrucky-shared/src/`:

 1. **Rebuild the shared package and update dependencies**:
    ```bash